girobusan/latid/README.md

 I'm not a real programmer, so the code is, probably, awful.
 There are some known problems, including, but not limited to:

-- Bad CSS isolation, styles may leak to GUI (fixing)
 - Too basic default site design (users have to develop they own)
 - Everything is on early stage
 - Incomplete documentation (in process)